 There are also provisions in the Code which restrict dealings in an Offeree's securities before and during the period of a general offer and, where a general offer does not proceed, after the termination of discussions until an announcement of the position.
-In particular, Rule 21.1 provides that no dealings of any kind may take place in securities of the Offeree by any person (other than the Offeror) who is privy to confidential price-sensitive information concerning an actual or contemplated offer or revised offer before the announcement of the approach, the offer, the revised offer, or of the termination of the discussions.
+In particular, Rule 21.1 provides that no dealings of any kind may take place in securities of the Offeree by any person (other than the Offeror) who is privy to confidential price-sensitive information concerning an actual or contemplated offer or revised offer before the announcement of the approach, offer or revised offer.
 Such dealings in securities of the Offeror are also prohibited by Rule 21.1 unless the offer or proposed offer is not price-sensitive in relation to those securities.

-Where the consideration for an offer includes securities of the Offeror or a person acting in concert with it, neither the Offeror nor the issuer of the securities may propose or conduct any off-market share buy-back or share buy-back by general offer from the date of the Rule 3.5 firm intention announcement until the end of the offer period (Rule 21.3).
+Where the consideration for an offer includes securities of the Offeror or a person acting in concert with it, neither the Offeror nor such person may propose or conduct any off-market share repurchase or share repurchase by general offer before the end of the offer period (Rule 21.3).
 This prevents an Offeror from manipulating its share price during a securities exchange offer.